instilio/INSImageView/README.md

 Patrick, patbdev@gmail.com

 ## License
-PBImageView is available under the MIT license.
+INSImageView is available under the MIT license.
 See the LICENSE file for more info.